SigFig vs. Empower (formerly Personal Capital) —Overview

 Clients can also rest assured that SIPC —the Securities Investor Protection Corporation — insures their investments against corporate malfeasance and closure.

-SigFig vs. Personal Capital — Which is Best?
+SigFig vs. Empower — Which is Best?
 The Takeaway

 These two options are very evenly matched in some important ways.
 Both offer tax-loss harvesting, account rebalancing, and dividend reinvesting.
 They also give access to human financial advisors, so clients have a person to talk to when they have questions or need advice.

 Where they differ, however, is in their target clientele.
-Personal Capital focuses on higher valued accounts.
+Empower focuses on higher valued accounts.
 Their target investor has at least $100,000 to invest immediately, and those with larger accounts receive a range of additional benefits and services.

-SigFig, on the other hand, is appealing to investors with between $2,000-$10,000 because of their free account management.
+SigFig, on the other hand, is appealing to investors with between $2,000 and $10,000 because of their free account management.
 They’re on our list of lowest fee robos, too, because their 0.25% AUM fees on accounts over $10,000 is very reasonable.